michael2894/desk-control-logicdata/README.md

 - The ISP triggers

 ## Schematic
 The schematic shows the connections needed from the Arduino Pro Mini to the 7-pin connector.
-The numbering are when you view the connector on the solder side.
+The numbering are the same, if you view the connector on the solder side.
 ![schematic](/images/schematic.png)

 ## Links